Skip to main content

 Rules:

 • All fields must be present in a literal.
-There are no defaults today.
+Omitted fields raise T053 (struct literal missing required field).
+There are no field defaults.

 • Field access s.f requires s : StructType{...} containing f.
 Otherwise T026 (unknown field) or T027 (not a struct).

 Methods (type T { fun foo(...) }) attach to the struct via the Methods map and become callable as t.foo(...).
-The receiver is implicit.
+The receiver is implicit; the second-pass method walk in the same code path inserts the field names and sibling methods into the method env.

 • One constructor function per variant.
 Circle(r: float) : Shape.